 Written by Ryan McGuine //

 Another indicator often used to measure poverty is the poverty gap index, which takes the mean shortfall from the poverty line, and divides it by the value of the poverty line.
-Whereas a simple headline indicator considers all people below the poverty line as equally poor, the poverty gap index provides information about how far the population is from the poverty line on average.
+Whereas a simple headcount indicator considers all people below the poverty line as equally poor, the poverty gap index provides information about how far the population is from the poverty line on average.
 This is valuable information, since a country whose population makes $1.89/day on average is clearly not equivalent to a country whose population makes $0.50/day on average.

 While indicators based on personal income are indeed useful, many other factors also affect one’s quality of life.
 For example, health and education outcomes matter significantly for quality of life, both because they are directly important to one’s enjoyment of life, and because they indirectly affect one’s ability to produce and consume other goods and services.
 Countries with high personal incomes tend to have high levels of health and education, but this is not always the case.
 There are many examples of countries with high incomes and low levels of health and education, and vice versa.